This website may ask your browser to store cookies. See our Cookies Policy for more information about our use of cookies.

 Day 1

 The tour begins at 4.00pm with a lecture and pre-opera dinner at the hotel.
-It is a short walk across the Cardiff Bay development to the Wales Millennium Centre (WMC) for the opera: Così fan tutte (Mozart).
+It is a short walk across the Cardiff Bay development to the Wales Millennium Centre (WMC) for the opera: Peter Grimes (Britten).

 Day 2

-After a morning lecture take the boat from Cardiff Bay to the National Museum of Wales which has one of the finest collections of Impressionist paintings in the UK.
-Return to the WMC for the afternoon opera: Death in Venice (Britten).
-Dinner in the hotel.
+After a morning lecture take the coach to the National Museum of Wales which has one of the finest collections of Impressionist paintings in the UK.
+Visit St Fagan’s National Museum of History before returning to the hotel for dinner.
+Walk to the WMC for the opera: The Marriage of Figaro (Mozart).

 Day 3

-Cardiff Castle – a medieval keep, a Victorian recreation of the perimeter wall of the Roman Fort and a residence with wonderful Gothic Revival interiors created by Burgess for the Marquess of Bute.
-The tour finishes at Cardiff Central Station by 2.30pm and at the hotel shortly after.
+Castell Coch – a 19th-century keep rising out of the ancient beech woods of Fforest Fawr, with medieval trappings and wonderful Gothic Revival interiors created by Burgess for the Marquess of Bute.
+The tour finishes at Cardiff Central Station by 2.30pm and at the hotel shortly after

 Price, per person